hailelagi/hailelagi.com/content/hacks/tsunami.md

 Fan favorites include the classics; an AVL Tree, B-Tree or perhaps an LSM Tree, which all come with spices and even more variety.

-In practice we are concerned about much more than order of magnitude choices, we are also interested in how these structures layout in memory, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory or random access? what kind of concurrent access patterns are enabled? how do they map to our eventual high level API?
+In practice we are concerned about much more than order of magnitude choices, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory or random access? sorting files in a directory is a common example of this problem.
+What kind of concurrent patterns are enabled? how do they map to our eventual high level API?
+These questions lead to very different choices in algorithm design.

-This is where conceptually we take a different road from what exists in the current erlang runtime system.
+What exists in the current erlang runtime system?
 The data structure chosen previously of which we'll be benchmarking against is something called a Contention Adapting Tree [2].
-Briefly a CA Tree, dynamically at runtime changes the behaviour and number of locks it holds across the tables it protects depending on nature of contention.
+Briefly a CA Tree, dynamically at runtime changes the behaviour and number of locks it holds across the tables it protects depending on nature of contention --

 What are we finally choosing to implement, why?

 ## The dumpster fire that is garbage collection

 So far we haven't really had to worry about garbage collection.
 A brief mention of rust mentioned using atomic reference counts, and in go where this operation is automatic and opaque to the user we didn't have to worry about it.
 The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go and carry on with the intricacies of low-level memory management.

 ## A detour for just enough web assembly